 A. Be Faithful

-Most of the CBLT Center ministry is done by individuals working alone in a special place; course coaches faithfully working with what God has given them.
+Often the Discipleship Training ministry is done by individuals working alone in a special place; coaches faithfully working with what God has given them.
 Slavic is working alone in his district.
 Brother Vadim is going to be working alone for 4 months in a new province.
 It’s not always easy to keep doing your best when you are on your own, or to go on in the face of opposition, but it is important.
 What does that mean?
 That means that if you do the work, brother, it will be done.
 If you don’t do it, it won’t be done.
 We have the _________________ responsibility to make it happen.
 We need to pass on the leadership principles from one to another like a candle or like a light is passed on.
 That was the ministry of the prophets and that was the ministry of some of the key apostles who wrote the New Testament.

 B. Do the Work